Written by Ramón Saquete

-When a website requests permission to send notifications to users a default browser message appears, that usually says something along the lines of “www.youdomainname.com wants to send you notifications”, and there are two buttons, one that allows the subscription, and another one that blocks it.
+When a website requests permission to send notifications to users, a default browser message appears, which usually says something along the lines of “www.youdomainname.com wants to send you notifications”, and there are two buttons, one that allows the subscription, and another one that blocks it.

 If a user hits the ‘Block’ button, you hardly ever get another opportunity to ask them to subscribe again.